 In March 2014, The American American College of Obstetricians and Gynecologists (ACOG) and the Society for Maternal-Fetal Medicine (SMFM) issued an “Obstetric Care Consensus” outlining safe approaches to reduce the cesarean rates for first time mothers (the primary cesarean rate).
+(They reaffirmed this consensus in 2023.)
 The consensus is thorough and it is an important article for birth professionals to read.
 It can, however, be a bit overwhelming for parents, so we summarized some of the key points for preventing cesareans for a healthy, normal pregnancy and birth:

 In addition to these points, the article discusses the use of interventions that may reduce the cesarean rates, such as induction of labor, use of forceps/vacuum, use of amnioinfusions for abnormal fetal heart rate tracings and fetal positioning options, such as external cephalic versions.
 The article also recognizes the need for a more standardized approach to assessing fetal heart rate tracings, calls for a trail of labor for twins with a cephalic (head down) position of the first baby and identifies other factors that could reduce the cesarean rates.
 We applaud the efforts to better understand the sharp rise in cesarean rates in recent years and the steps ACOG is taking to reduce the number.

 Copyright 2014 © All Rights Reserved

 Plumtree Baby, LLC